ashayp22/ashayp22/README.md

 - [2D SLAM](https://github.com/ashayp22/SLAM) - Implemented SLAM (Simultaneous Localization and Mapping) for a 2 dimensional world.
 Used for trackign the location of a robot in realtime and identifiying landmarks in its path.

 - [Smart Draw](https://github.com/ashayp22/Smart-Draw) - An iOS game where you try to create drawings that an AI can guess at.
 If you draw well enough, you earn points!
-Made using the [Google QuickDraw Dataset](https://github.com/googlecreativelab/quickdraw-dataset) and a Fully Connected Neural Network created using Numpy and Scipy.
+Made using the [Google QuickDraw Dataset](https://github.com/googlecreativelab/quickdraw-dataset) and a Fully Connected Neural Network created using Numpy and SciPy.

 - [Logistic Regression with MNIST](https://github.com/ashayp22/Logistic-Regression-with-MNIST) - Using logistic regression and python, a classifier for the MNIST database is made.
-Written using Numpy and Scipy.
+Written using Numpy and SciPy.

 # Genetic Algorithms